mdsimon2/RPi-CamillaDSP/README.md

 Paste text below in to nano and modify username to reflect your username.

-When done, enter 'ctrl + x' to exit nano, enter 'Y' when prompted to Save modified buffer?, hit Enter key when prompted with File Name to Write: /lib/systemd/system/camilladsp.service.
+When done, enter 'ctrl + x' to exit nano, when prompted with Save modified buffer? enter 'Y', when prompted with File Name to Write: /lib/systemd/system/camilladsp.service hit Enter key.
 You will do the same when editing files in nano elsewhere in this tutorial.

 <pre>
 [Unit]